wvdakker/gtkterm/README_source.md

 and hold the configuration for the terminal and serial port.
 Each terminal window (just 1 for now) has only one serial interface which it connects to.
 It has 2 USR signals for communication from scripts.
+The terminal communicates (transmit/receive) with the serial port through the GtkTermBuffer.

 #### Members
 #### Signals